 Bearing in mind a recreational athlete wannabe trains 1-2 hours max at best daily.
 So the other 22-23 hours in a day should warrant enough attention when it comes to all day activity tracking no?

 It’s great Suunto has upped their game by including sleep tracking which was pretty well done I must add.
 I particularly like how Suunto has added resting HR measurements along with sleep duration right on the watch.
-Yet it baffles me because the tracked sleep data isn’t captured anywhere at present; not on the mobile app nor web platform.
+The sleep data is recorded in the Suunto mobile app but not the Suunto Movescount app.

 Smart notifications appear on the watch along with incoming calls.
 Yet there are no options to toggle whether the user would like app notifications OR incoming calls.
 It’s an all or nothing deal.
 Why?